omoerbeek/e2pv/README.md

 `LIFETIME` should be set to `0` if your lifetime kWh values produce wrong values.
 That seems to happen in some installations when panels are producing close to their maximum capacity.
-By default, the script aggragtes data from the inverters and sends a single record to PVOutput every 10 minutes.
+By default, the script aggregates data from the inverters and sends a single record to PVOutput every 10 minutes.
 If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.

 # Extra state information
 Enecsys inverters report state information to the gateway.
-This state information can be reported to PVOutput.
+This state information can be reported to PVOutput using a donation only feature.
-This is a donation only feature.
 Currently three values are sent: v7 is the count of inverters producing more than zero power, v8 is the count of inverters with state 0, 1 or 3 and v9 is the count of inverters with a state unequal to 0, 1 or 3.
 It is possible to create alerts based on these.